2024

 2023

-Isabel Wilkerson, winner of the Pulitzer Prize, National Humanities Medal recipient, and author of the New York Times bestsellers “The Warmth of Other Suns,” and “Caste: The Origins of Our Discontents” is the 2023 Mary S. Stern Lecture Series Speaker!
+Isabel Wilkerson, winner of the Pulitzer Prize, National Humanities Medal recipient, and author of the New York Times bestsellers “The Warmth of Other Suns,” and “Caste: The Origins of Our Discontents” was the 2023 Mary S. Stern Lecture Series Speaker!

 Wilkerson’s ability to thoughtfully explore the depths of societal issues will be at the focus of this year’s lecture as she discusses her bestselling book, “The Warmth of Other Suns.”
 With her captivating storytelling and meticulous research of the Great Migration, Wilkerson will delve into the intricate dynamics of race, identity, and social hierarchies.